Manuals

 This will assign a second IP – which is fixed – (not the Dante Module but the 3D in-ear mixing server).
 The first IP will always stay on DHCP client, so you can access your unit even if you forgot your fixed IP address settings.

-Please note: if you have an DHCP server running on your network and you want to use fixed IPs make sure that these IPs do not overlap with the ones assigned by the DHCP server.
+Please note: if you have an DHCP server running on your network and you want to use fixed IPs, make sure that these IPs do not overlap with the ones assigned by the DHCP server.
 KLANG:fabrik/ KLANG:vier will have 2 IP addresses (+1 for the Dante module).
 KLANG:app will only show your hardware once in the device list depending on which IP address appears first.

 We highly recommend to leave the IP settings to DHCP client only.

-Assign a fixed IP in the first line, e.g. 192.168.1.10.
+Assign a fixed IP in the first line, e.g. 192.168.1.10, and

 Default Gateway (GW) in the third line. (default: empty.
 Leave blank if not required, or the same as the IP but with a .1 in the end)

 If Fixed IPs are used, please make sure to configure the network settings of the remote devices running KLANG:app accordingly.
 It is recommended to specify the standard gateway and DNS server as well to prevent e.g. device discovery issues on iOS or macOS.
-If unsure just enter the IP address of your KLANG:fabrik but substitute the last digit to x.x.x.1 and enter this IP for DNS server and standard gateway in your system network settings e.g. on iOS or macOS.
+If unsure, just enter the IP address of your KLANG:fabrik but substitute the last digit to x.x.x.1 and enter this IP for DNS server and standard gateway in your system network settings e.g. on iOS or macOS.

 Factory Reset